 And finally, Microsoft’s Code of Conduct… This was a web of restrictions, TLDR:

-No trouble generating competitive models or services, no abuse such as scraping from their services, but they can suggest autocompletions with public code that is not licensed for use.
+There seems to be no trouble generating competitive models or services, no abuse such as scraping from their services, but they can suggest autocompletions with public code that is not licensed for use.
+The problem with the Microsoft terms and services was that it was all over the place, there were references all over without actually specifying what terms and services were referenced to.

-please be aware that these terms and services were active at the time of writing this article, they may change in the future. date: 27 October 2025
+Please be aware that these terms and services were active at the time of writing this article in October 2025, they may change in the future.

 Implications for Professionals